 Starfish cacti (Stapelia grandiflora) are also more morbidly called the carrion flower.
-These stinky, but spectacular, plants share similar traits to those from the carnivorous family in that they possess insect attracting flora that range in size from a couple of inches high to plants that bear 12-inch wide flowers.
+These stinky, but spectacular, plants share similar traits to those from the carnivorous family in that they possess insect attracting flora (but are not carnivorous), which range in size from a couple of inches high to plants that bear 12-inch wide flowers.
 This plant species is native to South Africa, so growing starfish flowers usually requires warm, humid temperatures or a specialized greenhouse environment.

 Starfish Flower Cactus

 These plants aren’t exactly cactus but are members of the succulent group of plants.
 They are soft stemmed plants without spines, spreading out from a central point.
 These are thickly skinned and resemble carrion flesh.

 Starfish flower cactus may produce amazing five-petaled flowers that exude a rather unpleasant odor.
 The scent attracts flies and other insects, which pollinate the blooms.
 Flowers are red to brown and may be mottled with a couple of colors.

 Stapelia is the family name of the starfish flower cactus.
 The “gigantea” is the most commonly collected, as a showy specimen with foot wide flowers.